Ristosano home Foods and Services for Dysphagia.

 Repeatability and quality control

-Repeat the test at least three times to confirm consistency.
+Repeat the test at least three times to confirm the consistency.

-If the times go outside the standard range in more than 3 tests, investigate with micro-densimeter or reject the liquid
+If the results fall outside the standard range in more than three tests, investigate using a micro-densitometer or reject the liquid

-Thanks to Funnel, it is possible to accurately identify the viscosity level what to reduce the risk of aspiration, increasing the safety of feeding.
+Thanks to the Funnel, it is possible to accurately determine the viscosity level, thereby reducing the risk of suction and increasing feeding safety.

-Faster and easier than syringe use, the funnel supports the work of staff in the kitchen or department.
+Faster and easier to use than a syringe, the funnel supports the work of staff in the kitchen or on the ward.

 4. Quality of Care

-Funnel helps ensure consistency between prescription, preparation, and meal delivery enhances the multidisciplinary approach and improves patient compliance.
+The Funnel helps ensure consistency between meal ordering, preparation, and serving; it promotes a multidisciplinary approach and improves patient compliance.

-Want to know how to use it step by step or try it out in your facility?
+Would you like to learn how to use it step by step or try it out at your facility?

 Download the instructions and order the funnel here: